-Kayla McBride (born June 25, 1992) is an American professional basketball player for the San Antonio Stars+ of the Women’s National Basketball Association+ (WNBA).
-She was drafted 3rd overall by the San Antonio Silver Stars+ in the 2014 WNBA draft.
-McBride played shooting guard guard for Notre Dame, where she led Notre Dame to four consecutive Final Fours and three NCAA championship appearances.
+Kayla McBride (born June 25, 1992) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+She was drafted 3rd overall by the San Antonio Stars in the 2014 WNBA draft.
+McBride played shooting guard for Notre Dame, where sheled the Fighting Irish to four consecutive Final Fours and three NCAA championship appearances.

-Her sophomore season she appeared in all 39 games, and started in 36 of those 39 games.
-In her sophomore year she ranked fourth on the team with a .496 field goal percentage, fourth on the team in scoring, averaging 11.6 points per game, and won the Big East+ regular-season free throw percentage crown, with a free throw percentage of .919.
-The Fighting Irish+ again appeared in the championship, and again, they lost, but this time to Baylor+.
+In her sophomore season, she appeared in all 39 games and started in 36 of those 39 games.
+She ranked fourth on the team with a .496 field goal percentage, fourth on the team in scoring, averaging 11.6 points per game, and won the Big East regular-season free throw percentage crown, with a free throw percentage of .919.
+The Fighting Irish again appeared in the championship, and again, they lost, but this time to Baylor.
 During that game McBride scored 11 points.

-In the 2014 WNBA Draft+, McBride was drafted third overall by the San Antonio Stars+.
-She started all 34 games for the Stars in the regular season, leading the Stars in scoring, averaging 13.0 points per game, which also ranked third among rookies in the WNBA.
-She was one of three unanimous selections to the WNBA All-Rookie Team and finished third in Rookie of the Year voting.
-McBride scored in double-figures in 21 games, including two 30 point performances, while recording the most points by a Stars rookie (442) since the team relocated to San Antonio.
+In the 2014 WNBA Draft, McBride was drafted third overall by the San Antonio Stars.
+She started all 34 games for the Stars in her rookie season,leading the Stars in scoring, averaging 13.0 ppg, which also ranked third among rookies in the WNBA.
+She was one of three unanimous selections to the WNBAAll-Rookie Team and finished third in Rookie of the Year voting.
+McBride score din double-figures in 21 games, including two 30-point performances, while recording the most points by a Stars rookie (442) since the team relocated to San Antonio.
 She set career highs in assists (6) and steals (5), while scoring 15 points at Tulsa (7/17).
-She led the Stars in scoring in the postseason (22.5), while scoring a team-high 20 points in Game 1 of the Western Conference Semifinals and 25 points in Game 2.
+The Stars achieved a playoff berth and finished third place in the Western Conference but were eliminated by the Minnesota Lynx in a 2-game sweep during the first round.
+McBride led the Starsin scoring during the postseason (22.5 ppg), while scoring a team-high 20points in Game 1 of the Western Conference Semifinals and 25 points in Game 2.